Jose Villarreal (soccer)

-Jose Villarreal (born September 10, 1993) is an American soccer player who currently plays as a forward.
+Jose Villarreal (born September 10, 1993) is an American soccer player who plays as a forward.
 He has previously played for LA Galaxy and Orlando City in MLS, Cruz Azul in Liga MX and Las Vegas Lights in the USL Championship.

 Club career

 Youth career

 Villarreal won the U.S. Soccer Development Academy U-17/18 championship with Pateadores during the 2010–2011 Development Academy season.
 Pateadores won the championship after defeating FC Dallas 2–1 with Villarreal scoring both goals.

 LA Galaxy

 On December 22, 2011, Villarreal signed with LA Galaxy as a Homegrown Player.
-Aged 17, he made his debut for LA Galaxy on July 15, 2012 against Portland Timbers, coming on in the 90th minute, replacing Robbie Keane.
+Aged 17, he made his debut for LA Galaxy on July 15, 2012, against Portland Timbers, coming on in the 90th minute, replacing Robbie Keane.
 Villarreal scored for LA Galaxy on July 18, with a late long-range goal, to tie the game at 2–2 in only his second MLS match.

 On March 30, 2013, Villarreal scored a stoppage-time goal against Toronto FC to earn a 2–2 draw for LA Galaxy.
-Villarreal’s goal was named the No. 1 play of the day on SportsCenter.
+Villarreal's goal was named the No. 1 play of the day on SportsCenter.

-On December 20, 2013 Villarreal moved to Mexican club Cruz Azul on loan from the LA Galaxy for a year with an option to buy after the loan for the Mexican side.
+On December 20, 2013, Villarreal moved to Mexican club Cruz Azul on loan from the LA Galaxy for a year with an option to buy after the loan for the Mexican side.
 However, Villarreal never made a first team roster for Cruz Azul and he terminated his loan early following the collapse of Cruz Azul Hidalgo, the club's reserve team that competed in Ascenso MX with whom he played once.

-On March 6, 2015 he scored the first goal of the MLS season in a 2–0 home win over the Chicago Fire.
+On March 6, 2015, he scored the first goal of the MLS season in a 2–0 home win over the Chicago Fire.

-On July 1, 2015 Villarreal scored the winner in the opening 10 minutes in the Fifth Round of the U.S. Open Cup against San Jose Earthquakes.
+On July 1, 2015, Villarreal scored the winner in the opening 10 minutes in the Fifth Round of the U.S. Open Cup against San Jose Earthquakes.